Please contact the appropriate library personnel with questions regarding any of these services.

 If a database or catalog search reveals that we do not have a book or journal title in our library, please complete and submit the appropriate Interlibrary Loan (ILL) request form for the item (see buttons below).
 (Note: you will also find ILL Form links available in many databases as well as the catalog.)

 We accept requests for on-campus delivery of books, media, or photocopies of journal articles from our collection.
 In most cases, requests will be delivered to you within 24 hours Monday through Friday.
 Please submit your request via the Document/Book Delivery Request Form.
-Contact Greg Dawson for more information.
+Contact the Circulation Department for more information.

 Abell Library is a participating member of the TexShare program through the Texas State Library and Archives Commission that extends free reciprocal borrowing privileges to each other's faculty, staff, and students.
 Each library has specific rules and regulations regarding access to their materials, so check the lending policy of a particular library for policies, hours, and phone numbers before making a trip to that library.
 More information on the card can be found here.